CloudOpting/deploy-cloudopting/README.md

 Clone git repository: git clone https://github.com/CloudOpting/deploy-cloudopting.git

-execute genCerts.sh: ./genCerts.sh
+In first place execute genCerts.sh: ./genCerts.sh

-deploy CloudOpting: Executing `docker-compose -f compose.yml up` and it will install and run all in your computer.
+second ./deploy-monitor.sh
+finally ./deploy-cloudopting.sh

-You can access from your browser: localhost:8080/cloudopting
+You can access from your browser: localhost:8080/cloudopting You can access to Kibana in: localhost:5601
+You can test your files with crane standalone in localhost:8888

 ## Furder Instructions to customize your installation